 Of all the kinds of nut butter available nowadays, you’re probably most familiar with peanut butter.
 I remember watching kids at school bringing peanut butter sandwiches in their lunch box in all its gooey glory.
 I also vividly remember asking my mum to buy it for us and not liking it when I was a child.
 But things have changed now that I have grown older and its one of my favourite guilty pleasures.

 Because of its popularity, peanut butter had a monopoly on nut butter for a long time.
 Many people are unaware of the amazing alternatives that are available.
 There are even alternatives for those allergic to nuts believe it or not.
-However, in recent years, other nut
+However, in recent years, other nut butters have been gaining recognition by foodies and health experts alike and are more easily available.

 Every nut has different health benefits, and I will discuss them one by one in this post.
 However, it’s important to be aware that many commercial brands can have additives that can make it unhealthy, such as salt and sugar.